 Deval Patrick is a political contributor at CBS News

 Former Massachusetts Governor DEVAL PATRICK was named a political contributor at CBS News, and already appeared on CBS This Morning to provide analysis events in Washington.
 As CBS said in it's announcement: "In office, [Patrick] made education, innovation and infrastructure the centerpiece of his recovery strategy after the Great Recession, implementing significant reforms, driving record-breaking growth and opportunity, and achieving nation-leading results..."
 Formerly the Managing Director of Double Impact Investing at Bain Capital, former Senior Executive and General Counsel at two Fortune 500 Companies, and former United States Assistant Attorney General for the Civil Rights Division under President Bill Clinton, Patrick has extensive private and public sector experience.
 Having spoken everywhere from the Democratic National Convention to Harvard University, Patrick provides shrewd, sharp insights on today's political climate, sustainability, and education.
 At engagements, he receives rave reviews such as: "He was fantastic on stage, as always."
 (Education First)

 Deval Patrick offers insights on Environmental, Social and Governance (ESG) Investing

-Patrick has served on corporate and not-for-profit boards, is the recipient of several honorary degrees, is a Crown Fellow of the Aspen Institute, and is the author of two books, A Reason to Believe: Lessons from an Improbable Life and Faith in the Dream: A Call to the Nation to Reclaim American Values.
+Patrick is a Rockefeller Fellow, a Crown Fellow of the Aspen Institute, on the Board of Directors for the national nonprofit Social Finance, and the author of two books, A Reason to Believe: Lessons from an Improbable Life and Faith in the Dream: A Call to the Nation to Reclaim American Values.